Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - this is only made for binary ROM hacks of the US version of SM64.
 (Which is most hacks)
 - only full game speedruns were in mind in making this.
 Stage RTA may not work well

-Changes
+New features and changes
 - can use course labels instead of level id's e.g. [C1], [B1], or [WC].
-Can still use level id's if desired.
+You're still able to use level id's if desired.
 	See the bottom of the readme for a complete list
 - can now use multiple split conditions e.g. "get toad (20) and enter [C8]".
 - split conditions can now be anywhere in the split name.
 Previously had to be at the end